Menstrual Disc vs Menstrual Cup

 How Each Product Works

 Menstrual cup efficacy is most successful for users with a healthy pelvic floor.
 This is because a menstrual cup stays in place within the vaginal canal using both suction and the strength of the surrounding vaginal muscles.
 (If you struggle with pelvic dysfunction you might consider a softer menstrual cup like a Saalt Soft Cup, or you may prefer a Saalt Menstrual Disc.)
 The Saalt menstrual cup was designed to be the easiest to use, most comfortable cup on the market.
 The medical-grade silicone has a velvety soft finish and this cup is on the slightly firm side of average.
 It is engineered with a bulb shape that retains its form very well.
 This makes it an excellent cup for first-time cup users because the slightly firmer structure allows it to pop open easily when inserted and creates a really good seal, so it's leak-free and sits comfortably in place.
 Your menstrual cup is removed by locating the stem of the cup and walking your fingers up to the grip rings on the base of the cup.
 The stem of your menstrual cup is not designed to be pulled on.
 Squeeze the grip rings to release the seal, remove the cup, and empty the contents directly into the toilet.
-Here’s an informative video on how to remove your cup
+Here’s an informative video on how to remove your cup.

 A menstrual disc stays in place within the larger part of the vaginal canal called the “vaginal fornix.”
 The disc uses the areas of both the anterior fornix (toward the front) and posterior fornix (toward the back) to stay in place, with the rim resting behind the pubic bone.
 When your disc is inserted, the back of the disc will be pushed into the posterior fornix, then the rim and removal notch (if your disc has one like the Saalt Disc) will be pushed into the anterior fornix and propped behind your pubic bone to stay securely in place.
 When it comes time to remove your disc you’ll want to find the removal notch on your disc, or hook your finger over the rim of your disc to pull it out.
 To not irritate the cervix, it is recommended to gently bear down like you’re going pee during removal.
 This will help relax your pelvic floor and loosen your vaginal muscles.
 Then grab the rim of the disc, either by finding the removal notch, or simply grabbing the rim, and twist the disc to the side to release it from behind the cervix.
 Then pull the disc out of the vaginal opening.